dipucwc/RF-Microwave-Circuit-Design-Portfolio/02_Cadence_CMOS_OTA_Design/README.md

 | LVS                    |        0 mismatches | Layout matches schematic connectivity                               |
 | Post-layout validation | Meets design intent | Extracted-layout simulation confirms the expected performance trend |

+# Common-Mode Range and Output Swing:
+The OTA was characterized for input common-mode range and output swing to identify the valid operating region.
+This ensures that gain, bandwidth, and transient performance are interpreted only within the voltage range where the transistors remain correctly biased.

+# Layout, DRC, and LVS Verification:
+The OTA layout was implemented using matching-aware analog layout techniques, including symmetric placement, dummy devices, and careful routing.
+The design passed DRC with 0 violations and LVS with 0 mismatches, confirming both manufacturability and schematic-layout equivalence.

+# Post-Layout Validation:
+Post-layout simulation was performed using the extracted layout netlist to check the effect of parasitic resistance and capacitance.
+The extracted simulation confirmed that the layout parasitics did not invalidate the intended gain, bandwidth, stability, and transient performance trend.

+# Measurement Methodology:
+Although the OTA was not fabricated, the report maps each simulated result to a practical bench-measurement method.
+AC gain and phase can be validated using a frequency-response setup, DC bias using an SMU, slew and settling using an oscilloscope, and noise/linearity using spectrum-analysis-based methods

 # Skills Demonstrated:
 This project demonstrates practical capability in:
 •	CMOS analog IC design